NikiPediaProject/RestaurantMenu/README.md

 ## Features

 - Load menu from text files
-- Interactive command interface
+- Interactive command interface using command map for easy extensibility
 - Add/delete dishes with validation
 - Filter by price and time
 - Save menus to files
 - Comprehensive unit testing
-- Dish name validation (non-empty after trimming)
+- Dish name validation (must be non-empty after trimming)

+## Implementation Details

+The application uses several design patterns and modern C++ features:

+- **Builder Pattern**: For flexible creation of the RestaurantMenuApp with configurable components
+- **Command Map Pattern**: User commands are processed via a `std::map` of `std::function` objects, making it easy to add new commands
+- **Interface Segregation**: Multiple interfaces (IParser, IMenuStorage, etc.) for better abstraction
+- **Dependency Injection**: Components are injected through constructors for testability
+- **RAII**: Resource management (file handling) using constructors and destructors
+- **Regular Expressions**: For robust parsing of menu file lines

 ## Commands